andrewmcodes/andrewm.codes/src/_posts/articles/2020-07-11-creating-a-blog-with-bridgetown-and-netlify-cms-1d1a.md

 ### Using the CMS

-Navigate to your deployed site and go to the {% raw %}`/admin`{% endraw %} route.
-For example, the admin page for this starter is located at {% raw %}`https://bridgetown-netlify-cms-starter.netlify.app/admin`{% endraw %}
+Navigate to your deployed site and go to the `/admin` route.
+For example, the admin page for this starter is located at `https://bridgetown-netlify-cms-starter.netlify.app/admin`

 Your page should look like:

 ![Netlify CMS login](https://dev-to-uploads.s3.amazonaws.com/i/re1u6hkm71qy720w10l2.jpg)

-Click the {% raw %}`Continue with GitHub`{% endraw %} button.
+Click the `Continue with GitHub` button.
 After you authenticate with GitHub, you should be redirected to your CMS!

 ![Netlify CMS](https://dev-to-uploads.s3.amazonaws.com/i/jfdgw5nazt1bzuwadnhn.jpg)